nheljim21/basic-english-translator/README.md

 - **Loading States**: Visual feedback during translation process
 - **Clean UI**: Modern, intuitive interface with smooth animations

+## 🌐 Live Demo

+Experience the live version of this project: [v0-new-project-dvlsj1ckq4c-f786hdb0r-nheljim-edis-projects.vercel.app](https://v0-new-project-dvlsj1ckq4c-f786hdb0r-nheljim-edis-projects.vercel.app/)

+## 🚀 Deployment

+This project was generated using v0 and deployed on Vercel.
+For more information on how to create and deploy projects with v0, visit [v0.dev](https://v0.dev).

 ## 🚀 Quick Start

 ### Option 1: Direct Download